SougataMukherjee/interview-kit/theory/js-ts.md

 **Q62: what is DOM and BOM and its advantage**

 DOM(Document Object Model): when a web page loads the browser construct the DOM which is tree like structure of HTML.

+Document is the root object that represents the entire HTML page.
+A node is any item in the DOM (element, text, comment, attribute).
+Element is a specific type of node that represents HTML tags (div, p, h1, etc.)
+A NodeList is a collection of nodes (like an array, but not exactly an array).

 ```txt
                 🏛️ Document (root)
                        │